-With Covid-19, the group has made a further review of previously identified risks in order to ascertain whether any change in position is required.
-Particular attention has been paid to risks in the supply chain, valuation of inventories and credit losses.
-The group currently assesses minor manageable disruptions in deliveries from certain locations.
-The supply of containers in Asia together with the development of shipping costs are areas that the group monitors.
-Inventories are current, at a satisfactory level and the proportion of older obsolete inventory is low.
+With the Covid-19 pandemic that has been going on for two years, the Group has specifically focused on this pandemic when the Group has updated its review of previously identified risks in order to ascertain whether any change in position is required.
+In particular, risks in the supply chain, valuation of inventories and credit losses have been taken into account.
+The Group assesses that there are currently minor and manageable disruptions in deliveries from certain locations.
+Shipping costs have increased during 2021.
+Inventories are current, at a satisfactory level and the proportion of older obsolete stocks is low.
 No increased credit losses or credit risks have been noticed.